stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 garbage-collecting each chunk.
 It then determines how many slots to allot each producer by distributing them in a round-robin fashion from smallest producer by Bitcoin spend to largest producer by Bitcoin spend.
-It breaks ties by sorting each tied producers' last enrollment transaction IDs in lexographic order, and shuffling them using a ChaCha12 pseudorandom function seeded from the on-chain VRF state sampled tenure N-1's last Bitcoin block.
+It breaks ties by sorting each tied producers' last enrollment transaction IDs in lexographic order.

 The number of DB signer slots are assigned to a producer represents the weight of the producer's signature.
 For example, if four producers each registered for tenure